jordanrenee2/jordanrenee2/README.md

 I’ve worked and lived across U.S. and APAC time zones, coordinated data and schedules for multiple stakeholders, and completed real-world academic projects involving cybersecurity audits, risk assessment, and applied analytics.
 I enjoy turning messy data into clear insights and building practical solutions that support decision-making.

+I’m also passionate about web design and have experience building interactive web pages using HTML, CSS, and JavaScript.

 Currently, I’m focused on strengthening my analytics portfolio, deepening my technical skills, and exploring remote or internationally oriented roles where data, business strategy, and technology overlap.

 **Interests**